-Traveling to the outdoors made me a patriot again, and an advocate in the fight against climate change.
+Reconnecting with the outdoors rekindled my patriotism and turned me into a staunch advocate for protecting the environment.
 There's an undeniable majesty and serenity that comes with surrendering oneself to nature—whether it's the rugged peaks of mountains, the sprawling plains, the serene valleys, or the meandering rivers and dense forests.
+They remind us of the shared heritage we have as Americans, transcending the barriers that divide us.
 Our country is undeniably beautiful, and it's our collective responsibility to protect it for future generations.

 If we don’t do something soon, there won’t be much left.

-But time is of the essence.
+Climate change, pollution, and unsustainable development are eroding the very landscapes that have inspired generations.
 If we don't take action now, we risk losing the very landscapes that define our nation's identity.
 That's why I implore you, regardless of age, physical ability, or socioeconomic status, to explore the wonders of the National Park System.
 From towering redwoods to cascading waterfalls, from ancient canyons to pristine coastlines, there's something for everyone to discover and cherish.

 Plan your next adventure below: